Luchi Cruz-Valdes: Life and career

-Cruz-Valdes earned her degree in broadcast communication at the University of the Philippines Diliman (UP), and became a radio and television reporter and producer.
-She is married to Lito Valdes, an IT marketing manager, and has three children.
+Cruz-Valdes earned her degree in broadcast communication at the University of the Philippines Diliman (UP Diliman), and became a radio and television reporter and producer.
+She is married to Lito Valdes, an IT marketing manager.
+They have three children.

-Cruz-Valdes joined the Associated Broadcasting Company (ABC) as a field reporter when it set up a Manila bureau for the 1986 Snap Presidential Election.
-After her ABC stint, Cruz-Valdes was hired by Cheche Lazaro when ABS-CBN reopened after president Corazon Aquino was sworn into position.
+Cruz-Valdes joined ABC News as a production assistant when it set up a Manila bureau for the 1986 snap presidential election.
+After her ABC stint, Cruz-Valdes was hired by Cheche Lazaro when ABS-CBN reopened after president Corazon Aquino was sworn into office.

 For 10 years, she was a co-host of The Probe Team with Lazaro, founder and producer of the program, and also Cruz-Valdes' professor in UP.
 She proceeded to become part of the GMA News and Public Affairs for three years before accepting the offer of rival network ABS-CBN to become its vice president for news production and current affairs in 2001.

-Soon after leaving her post in GMA 7, the network filed cases of breach of contract and injunction against Cruz-Valdes, which prevented her from working in ABS-CBN from December 28, 2001, to August 20, 2002.
-In July 2008, the Quezon City Regional Trial Court judge Tita Marilyn Villordon dismissed the cases and ordered GMA Network to pay its former employee in damages equivalent to the salary that Cruz-Valdes should have earned during her eight-month "forced" vacation.
+Soon after she left her post at GMA 7, the network filed cases of breach of contract and injunction against Cruz-Valdes, which prevented her from working in ABS-CBN from December 28, 2001, to August 20, 2002.
+In July 2008, the Quezon City Regional Trial Court judge Tita Marilyn Villordon dismissed the cases and ordered GMA Network to pay its former employee damages equivalent to the salary that Cruz-Valdes should have earned during her eight-month "forced" vacation.

 Also in 2008, Cruz-Valdes was placed under preventive suspension pending the outcome of an internal matter, which ABS-CBN Corporate Communications head Bong Osorio described as "not merely a petty personal difference or simple administrative concern."

-In November of the same year, Cruz-Valdes filed her resignation.
-In 2010, she joined TV5 as its news chief.
+In November of the same year, Cruz-Valdes submitted her resignation.
+In 2010, she joined News5 as its news chief.

 One of her notable roles in joining TV5 is moderating the 2nd leg of PiliPinas Debates 2016.
+On September 27, 2024, she stepped down as News5 and Public Affairs department chief following her retirement after 15 years of service.
+Before this, she make her return to RPN-9, where her journalist career began as a newscaster on NewsWatch in 1982, and also which using the Channel 9 frequency previously held by Cruz-Valdes' second employers ABS-CBN, through a simulcast of TV5's Frontline Pilipinas on RPTV since July 1, 2024.